-leaving a will in japan1.Types of Wills in Japan
+1.Types of Wills in Japan

-i) Handwritten Will (Holograph WILL)
+i) Handwritten Will (Holograph Will)

 – No need for witnesses or observers

-— Simplicity and cost-effectiveness
+– Simplicity and cost effectiveness

 However, there are also disadvantages:

-— Vulnerability to loss, forgery, and falsification
+– Vulnerability to loss, forgery, and alteration

 – Risk of invalidity due to errors in form